mamaheux/pyodas2/docs/tutorials/file/delay_sum.rst

    calculating these delays using methods like cross-correlation, which identifies the time shift where the signals from the two microphones are most closely aligned.

-2. **Apply the delay-and-sum beamformer.** The audio signals received by each microphone in the array are delayed by a calculated amount calculated in step 1.
-After the delaying them, the signals are summed together, creating a composite signal that emphasizes the dominant sound.
+2. **Apply the delay-and-sum beamformer.** The audio signals received by each microphone in the array are delayed by the amount determined in step 1.
+After delaying them, the signals are summed together, creating a composite signal that emphasizes the dominant sound.

 Below is a breakdown of the code.